 Danish digital bookkeeping systems are now subject to new requirements

-A new Danish law mandates that companies digitize accounting records related to their operations, simplifying the process of obtaining current financial information and enabling more accurate decision-making and long-term strategic planning.
+A new Danish law mandates that companies digitize bookkeeping records related to their operations, simplifying the process of obtaining current financial information and enabling more accurate decision-making and long-term strategic planning.
 The Danish authorities have developed an official system that meets strict requirements, which is the only system that companies registered in Denmark should use.
-The government plans to expand the available information on certifying digital suppliers for faster certification and verification.
-According to the new law, any digital accounting system must meet three basic requirements, regardless of whether it is a specially developed or standard system.
+The government plans to expand the available information on certifying digital providers for faster certification and verification.
+According to the new law, any digital bookkeeping system must meet three basic requirements, regardless of whether it is a specially developed software or standard system.

 - The system must efficiently record company transactions, with attachments specified for each record, and store all attachments and records from at least the last five years.